grapeot/AmazonPriceMonitor/README.md

 # Amazon price crawler and monitor

-If you're selling something at amazon, it'll be useful to know the historical price trends.
+If you're selling (or buying) something at amazon, it'll be useful to know the historical price trends.

+This is also a good startpoint for web crawling and js visualization.
+I think the front-end library management (with `npm`) in this repo is interesting too.

 # Deployment